OctopusDeploy/docs/src/pages/docs/administration/managing-infrastructure/performance/create-sanitized-database-backup.md

 1. Create the database backup.

-The easiest way to do this is to use SQL Server Management Studio, right-click on the database, select **{{Tasks, Backup}}** and follow the wizard to create a full backup.
+The easiest way to do this is to use SQL Server Management Studio, right-click on the database, select **Tasks ➜ Backup** and follow the wizard to create a full backup.

 You can also run this script to create the backup.